shahriariqbal/codehacking/readme.md

-# Blog site with cms built with  Laravel, PHP and jQuery.
+# Blog site with cms built with  Laravel, PHP and jQuery..